percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 ## Configure ETCD distributed store

-The distributed configuration store helps establish a consensus among nodes during a failover and will manage the configuration for the three PostgreSQL instances.
-Although Patroni can work with other distributed consensus stores (i.e., Zookeeper, Consul, etc.), the most commonly used one is `etcd`.
+The distributed configuration store provides a reliable way to store data that needs to be accessed by large scale distributed systems.
+The most popular implementation of the distributed configuration store is ETCD.
+ETCD is deployed as a cluster for fault-tolerance and requires an odd number of members (n/2+1) to agree on updates to the cluster state.
+An ETCD cluster helps establish a consensus among nodes during a failover and manages the configuration for the three PostgreSQL instances.

 The `etcd` cluster is first started in one node and then the subsequent nodes are added to the first node using the `add `command.
 The configuration is stored in the `/etc/default/etcd` file.